Faith & Economics

 The two sessions are:

-Our annual fellowship luncheon and membership meeting will take place between these two sessions at 12:15 in the Manchester Grand Hyatt, Annie A & B. As in the past, we will enjoy some time of fellowship and also have our annual business meeting.
+Our annual fellowship luncheon and membership meeting will take place between these two sessions at 12:00 in the Vermont room at the Boston Marriott.
+As in the past, we will enjoy some time of fellowship and also have our annual business meeting.
 We expect to be able to introduce new officers at this meeting, and get a chance to thank our outgoing officers.

-In order to offset the cost of the luncheon, I ask that those of you who plan to attend and are able to contribute to please donate $50 to the Association, either through our PayPal account, or via check made out to ACE and sent to the Secretary-Treasurer.
-Paypal and contact information available here.
+In order to offset the cost of the luncheon, we ask that those of you who plan to attend and are able to contribute to please donate $50 to the Association, which can be taken care of at the door.

 Association of Christian Economists